Charlie Cake Park is a triangular slice of greenery, with an interesting History in the heart of the urban suburb of Armley.

-Get involved with your local community
+Volunteer with your local community

 The park is looked after by Armley Common Lands Trust, who host regular clean ups and planting days.
 There is also an annual East Egg Hunt and free hanging basket days for all the family to enjoy and an outdoor cinema every once in a while.

 Did you know that Charlie Cake Park’s official name is Whingate Park and was previously owned by the Gotts who were a prominent family in Leeds in the 18th and 19th centuries (which is also where Gotts Park gets is name, just around the corner).
 It was a patch of waste ground that they swapped with the Churchwardens and Overseers of Armley Township for a piece of land on Redcote Lane.
 It is now maintained by the Armley Common Right Trust.